psistakis/psistakis.github.io/_pages/about.md

 About me
 ======
 <p>
-I am a Ph.D. candidate in Computer Science at
+  I am a Ph.D. candidate in Computer Science at the
-<a href="https://siebelschool.illinois.edu/" target="_blank">Siebel School of Computing and Data Science (UIUC)</a>, formerly known as the Department of Computer Science,
+  <a href="https://siebelschool.illinois.edu/" target="_blank">Siebel School of Computing and Data Science</a>
+  (formerly the Department of Computer Science) at the University of Illinois at Urbana-Champaign (UIUC).
-and a member of the
+  I am also a member of the
   <a href="http://iacoma.cs.uiuc.edu/" target="_blank">i-acoma</a> research group,
   advised by
   <a href="http://iacoma.cs.uiuc.edu/josep/torrellas.html" target="_blank">Prof. Josep Torrellas</a>.
 </p>

 <p>